carloscabo/npm-gulp-replacement/README.md

           "mangleProperties": false
         }
       },
-      // You can specify several sets of files
+      // You can specify several sets of JS files
       // In this sample we 'uglify' a second set of files with default settings
       // and no SourceMaps into another destination file {
         // Destination
         "dest": "tests/dest/js/LL.lib.min.js",
-        "files": [
+        // Second set of files to be 'uglified' "files": [
           "tests/src/js/LL/LL.js",
           // ...
         ]
       }
     ],
-    // The SASS / CSS compilation
+    // The SASS / CSS compilation section --------------------------------------
     "styles": [
       {
         // Our SASS source file
+        // Take a look to /tests/src/css/application.scss
         "src": "tests/src/css/application.scss",
         // Final destination file
         "dest": "tests/dest/css/application.min.css",